 And then proceeds to ignore everything about how genetics works.

 Okay...you dump your DNA into a pool of water and kick off humanity by dissolving yourself with some black goop that shatters your DNA.
 Won't that fuck the whole seed idea a little, the DNA being all broken apart like that?
 I'm not expert, but DNA is pretty much the building block, right.
-Shatter it, isn't it kind of not your DNA anymore?
+Shatter it along the amino acids, isn't it kind of not your DNA anymore?
 Further, I'm assuming that is like the bedrocks of life or human life, and not that humans just kind of sprouted up out from around the waterfall the next day like lilies.
 So how is it that we evolved to be "exactly like them" (sic) when we surely faced different evolutionary challenges.
-There is absolutely NOTHING to suggest that the final product of your seeded DNA and a billion years would look anything remotely like you--in fact, it is highly improbable that it would.
+There is absolutely NOTHING to suggest that the final product of your seeded DNA and a billion years would look anything remotely like you–in fact, that goes against every current understanding.
 Also, in the billion years between then and now, YOU will have evolved as well.
 Lastly....seriously....you can't say we're an exact DNA match to the engineers (complete with a little screen that has an identical overlay and flashes the word "perfect") and then have the engineers be nine foot tall albinos with black eyes who are like three times stronger than us and immune to bullet wounds.
-That's not an exact match.
-That's not like anything on Earth actually.
+That's not an "exact match."
 Or did you fall asleep the day they taught biology in biology class?

 If you want to hand-wave, hand-wave.
 Call it a "Faster Than Light" drive, "spin it up," maybe through in some technobabble about "tachyeon bursts" and "ionization flow," and poof, you're there.
 (Notice how they didn't mention how they traveled 60 [or 16--I may have misheard] light years in 2 years and we didn't demand to know what sort of fuckery was going on with that--if you don't bring it up and then get it wrong....we won't poke holes in it.)
 No one is going to get in your face about an object with finite mass going faster than the speed of light in science fiction.
 But if you start meticulously describing how the FTL drive works and it involves antiprotons--you better know what those are.
 This movie could have simply said "they seeded the galaxy and here we are" and left it at that (kind of like that ridiculous Star Trek: TNG episode), but their focus on DNA and genetics (because of the highly genetic "tricks" of parasites, I'm guessing) made it look like someone doesn't know how evolution works...and worse didn't care.
 Maybe the maps, and the allusion of Prometheus point towards the fact that they may have "steered" evolution as well (one MORE thing the black goop can do?) but we have no actual reason to think that.
 It might make a little more scientific sense that way, at least, but they should probably reveal that in the movie instead of assuming a picture of some balls on a wall make it self evident that they can outsmart evolution.